Prompts

 section of the plan stream TUI.
 Plandex will build all changes proposed by the plan into a set of pending changesets for each affected file.

-(to view them in a TUI).
+(to view them in a local browser UI).
 Once you're happy with the changes, you can apply them to your project files with plandex apply

 .